The most popular working time models at a glance

 Conclusion

-Which working time model is the right one for a company depends heavily on the industry.
+Which working time model is right for a company depends heavily on the industry.
 Hybrid models are particularly interesting in creative professions where a lot of work is done from home.
-Fixed working hours can hardly be avoided in production, for example, but they can be varied through part-time models.
+Fixed working hours can hardly be avoided in production, for example, but can be varied through part-time models.